 Screen 3-9.
-Circuit Packs Form
+Circuit Packs Screen

 - Scroll through the pages on the form until the carrier containing the new circuit packs displays.
 Enter the circuit packs into the appropriate slot locations on the form.
 Press Enter when finished. - 3.
-Enter the list fiber command.
+Type list fiber and press Enter.
 All administered fiber connections display. - 4.
-If a previously used fiber link is to be reused, enter the add fiber < number> command.
-If this is a new fiber link, enter the add fiber next command.
+If a previously used fiber link is to be reused, type add fiber <number>.
+If this is a new fiber link, type add fiber next.
+Press Enter.
 The Fiber Link Administration screen appears.
 Use this form to administer fiber links, each of which is identified by a fiber number. - 5.
-Enter y or n in the field Is one endpoint remoted via DS1 Converter complex? and press Enter. - 6.
-Enter the location of the TN570 and the TN574 or TN1654 circuit pack for both ENDPOINT-1 and ENDPOINT-2. - 7.
+Type y or n in the field Is one endpoint remoted via DS1 Converter complex? and press Enter. - 6.
+Type the location of the TN570 and the TN574 or TN1654 circuit pack for both ENDPOINT-1 and ENDPOINT-2. - 7.
 Scroll to page 2 of the form.
-Enter y as applicable, in each Facility Installed? field (A, B, C, and D). - 8.
-In the Bit Rate: field, enter either 1.544 (T1) or 2.048 (E1). - 9.
-Enter the idle code in the Idle Code MSB (1) . . .
-LSB (8): field.
+Type y as applicable, in each Facility Installed? field (A, B, C, and D). - 8.
+In the Bit Rate: field, type either 1.544 (T1) or 2.048 (E1). - 9.
+Type the idle code in the Idle Code MSB (1) LSB (8): field.
 The default value is 11101000.
 It is recommended that the default value be used unless it becomes absolutely necessary to change it.
-The "MSB" means Most Significant Bit, the "LSB" means Least Significant Bit.
+The "MSB" means Most Significant Bit, the "LSB" means Least Significant Bit. - 10.
+In the Line Coding: field, enter the line coding information.
+This information should match the line coding of the facility.
+For T1, example line coding is b8zs.
+For E1, example line coding is hdb3.

-3 Install Management Terminal and Activate System Administer Fiber Links (Release 6r Only)
+3 Accessing and Activating the System Administer Fiber Links (Release 8r Only)